kicking impostor syndrome to the curb

 Mindset Monster #5: Living In The Land Of Analysis Paralysis

 In other words, get excited about doing something (anything) instead of being fearful.
-For example, if you’re meeting up with a venue owner for the first time, imagine it going well instead of all the things that can go wrong.
+For example, if you’re meeting up with a gallery owner for the first time, imagine it going well instead of all the things that can go wrong.
 You’ll end up walking into the meeting looking confident and calm instead of nervous and awkward.

 Mindset Monster #6: Forgetting To Believe In Yourself